Henry Vincent: Modified stance and message

 Vincent was immediately back on the road, making up for lost time and promulgating the Chartist message throughout the country.
 This time he was shrewd enough to take a stance with the "moral force" chartists under William Lovett rather than the "physical force chartists" and spoke using less inflammatory language, focusing on improving education and the moral improvement of the working classes.
 He now joined groups linked with the more readily popular temperance movement and helped form teetotal political societies.
 Many of the leading industrialists, or their wives, were in favour of teetotalism and temperance, and condemned the social evils of drink.

 However, there was a price to pay for this moderate stance.
 Previously close allies within the Chartist movement such as Feargus O'Connor now fell out with Vincent, disagreeing over the watering down of the physical force message and the distraction of the non-central temperance message.

 In 1842, Vincent contributed to the setting up of the Complete Suffrage Union.
-Although still a member of the National Charter Association, Vincent was no longer the envied spirited orator and firm ally of the inner circle of the most prominent and influential Chartists.
-Some of his old friendships and bonds were now broken.
+Although still a member of the National Charter Association, Vincent was no longer as prominent an orator or as closely allied with the leading figures of the Chartist movement.
+Some of his earlier associations had by this point ended.